41 Retirement Party Ideas: Retirement is a Big Deal, Commemorate and Celebrate the Occasion!

 Beyond giving a retirement speech, there are other ways to celebrate the retiree:

-- Autograph Book: Provide a blank book where each guest can write something about the guest of honor
+Autograph Book: Provide a blank book where each guest can write something about the guest of honor.
+To make it simple for virtual celebrations – just invite everyone to contribute to a Google Doc or slideshow.

-- Video Interviews: Ask someone to videotape each guest’s remembrances of the retirees contributions
+Video Interviews: Ask someone to videotape the guests’ remembrances of the retiree’s contributions.

 Want more?
 Additional unique retirement party ideas could include: